 Japan Outreach Initiative

-Experience Japan in North Dakota.
+Experience Japan in Fargo, North Dakota.

 The JOI (Japan Outreach Initiative) which is a joint initiative from the Japan Foundation and Laurasian Institution that brings volunteer Japanese coordinators to regions of the U.S. where Japanese culture has been less accessible.
 JOI coordinators engage their American community through Japanese-themed programming, from lectures to hands-on elementary school activities to events focusing on traditional Japanese art forms.
+For more information about JOI, visit the Japan Foundation New York JOI page or Laurasian Institution.

 JOI coordinator: Mika Usuki